sravanthikrishna

 What is Alzheimer's?

 Alzheimer's is the most common type of dementia that affects memory, thinking, and understanding.
 It is the condition of the brain that causes a slow decline in memory, thinking, learning and organizing skills.
 It finally affects a person’s ability to carry out daily activities as well.
 It might take up to 10 years for the initial onset of symptoms.
 AD commonly affects people over the age of 65.
+This article will explore the early warning signs of Alzheimer’s disease, why early detection is essential, and steps you can take if you or a loved one exhibits these symptoms.

 How does it affect?